buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialConcrete.md

+# Pset_MaterialConcrete

 A set of extended mechanical properties related to concrete materials.
 <!-- end of short definition -->